bakshiasif/AsifTemplate/README.md

 # coderigor
-Code Rigor and Reproducibility with R
+Modified Code Rigor and Reproducibility with R